Phuong39/cf/README_EN.md

 ## Install

 Download the compressed files corresponding to the system in the CF download url: [github.com/teamssix/cf/releases](https://github.com/teamssix/cf/releases), decompressing it and run it in the command line.

-The following systems are currently supported:
+<details> <summary>The following systems are currently supported</summary><br>

 |          File name           | System  |            Architecture            | Bit  |
 | :--------------------------: | :-----: | :--------------------------------: | :--: |